pandas-dev/pandas/doc/source/development/contributing_docstring.rst

 pandas has some helpers for sharing docstrings between related classes, see :ref:`docstring.sharing`.

-The rest of this document will summarize all the above guides, and will provide additional convention specific to the pandas project.
+The rest of this document will summarize all the above guidelines, and will provide additional conventions specific to the pandas project.

 .. _docstring.tutorial: